wlsf82/protractor-helper/docs/EXAMPLES.md

 > 4. If you pass the `timeoutInMilliseconds` argument, the timeout is changed only in the respective method.
 Except on the method `setTimeout`, that changes the timeout of all methods;
 >
 > 5. `timeoutInMilliseconds` turns mandatory if you need to change the `errorMessage`, due to arguments order;
->
-> 6. If the `errorMessage` argument is not provided a default message implemented for this specific method will be displayed instead.
-We recommend that you use the default message because it shows a clear message.
-Some new methods not even accept a message as argument, but implement a default one.

 ## setTimeout